 • Physical activity.
 Exercise helps remove the substance from where it’s stored in your fat cells while increasing the body’s ability to produce natural endocannabinoids to regulate mood.

-• Balanced nutrition including lots of veggies.
-Greens like kale and spinach increase metabolism, which supports the natural detox process.
-Healthy fibers like beans, legumes and whole grains benefit the body as it flushes free of THC while helping to stabilize the mood.
+• Balanced nutrition, including lots of veggies.
+Greens, such as kale and spinach, increase metabolism, which supports the natural detox process.
+Healthy fibers, such as beans, legumes and whole grains, benefit the body as it metabolizes THC while helping stabilize mood.

 • Herbal tea.
 Milk thistle and dandelion varieties help the liver detox the body, an essential part of removing residual cannabis.
 Green tea contains antioxidants, which also support the immune system in fighting off toxins.